Ransomware Completely Shuts Down Ohio Town Government

 Actually technically speaking they are, this is really a high risk game, across international boundaries, it is extremely problematic.
 They will find a while bunch of agencies from around the world go after them and the penalties could be quite dramatic.
 Really, really, not a good idea, there will be a severe price to pay.

+If all it takes is a bit of ransomware to shut down government then the secessionist movement of New Hampshire has been doing it all wrong.
+For those who don't know about the migration of principled libertarians (ie no violence, theft, fraud, or coercion then there is no crime, and government shouldn't be using these things against peaceful people either) to New Hampshire and want more freedom and liberty in our life time then you need to check into this movement.
+Those who have moved to New Hampshire have

-Don't blame all employees (Score:2)
+Don't blame all employees (Score:3)

 If it's hitting central servers and shutting everything down, it's probably a weak RDP password with port 3389 wide open.
 That's what the last ransomware I saw involved.